Mangun10/food-ordering-website-v2/README.md

 Includes:
   -  Login Page with Form Validation Using Angular JS
   -  A home/menu page for adding items to cart
-  -  Cart Page using React JS with real time updation of the item properties like quanatity to the database.
+  -  Cart Page using React JS with real time updation of the item properties like quantity to the database.
   -  A User Page which displays the personal details of the user and their previous orders.
   -  All data is stored and accessed using mongodb.